-In order to develop an understanding of fatigue-crack growth behavior in Nitinol it is necessary to examine crack-growth rates in a relatively inert environment as well as a simulated body fluid.
-Accordingly, fatigue-crack propagation rates were measured, at 37° C, 10 Hz, with an R of 0.1, in air as well as aerated deionized water and aerated Hank's solution.
+In order to develop an understanding of fatiguecrack growth behavior in Nitinol it is necessary to examine crack-growth rates in a relatively inert environment as well as in a simulated body fluid.
+Accordingly, fatigue-crack propagation rates were measured (at 37° C) at 10 Hz, with an R of 0.1, in air as well as in aerated deionized water and aerated Hank's solution.

+While it is unclear whether an endovascular stent may be subjected to an aerated or deaerated environment in vivo, the aqueous solutions selected for this study were aerated in order to examine the "worst-case" condition.
 Results are shown in Figure 6.
-From these data, it is clear that a significant effect of corrosion fatigue is not apparent in Nitinol at the frequency studied (10 Hz) in Hank's solution, as growth rates are essentially identical to those measured in air and aerated deionized water.
-Note, while deionized water is seemingly inert, dissolved oxygen in neutral pH solutions is known to be a corrosive species in fatigue-crack growth of metals [27].
-Thus, despite the presence of oxygen in the aerated solutions and chloride ions in the Hank's solution, the fatigue-crack growth behavior in Nitinol appears to be unaffected.
+From these data it is clear that a significant effect of corrosion fatigue is not apparent in Nitinol at the frequency studied (10 Hz) in Hank's solution as growth rates are essentially identical to those measured in air and aerated deionized water.
+Note that while deionized water is seemingly inert, dissolved oxygen in neutral pH solutions is known to be a corrosive species in fatiguecrack growth of metals.27 Thus, despite the presence of oxygen in the aerated solutions and chloride ions in the Hank's solution, the fatigue-crack growth behavior in Nitinol appears to be unaffected.

-To predict the lifetime of a Nitinol medical device, it is generally necessary to obtain an empirical fit to such fatigue-crack growth data; the simplest approach is to use a Paris power-law like formulation, i.e., $da/dN = C\Delta K^m$, where da/dN is the crack growth rate per cycle, C is a constant, ΔK is the applied stress-intensity range, and m is the Paris exponent.
-This equation is then integrated, and solved in terms of N, the number of cycles until failure, by substituting in initial and final crack lengths.
-For Nitinol, a threshold ΔK{TH} of 2 MPa \sqrt{m} is seen, with a Paris exponent in the mid-growth regime of $m\sim3$; the stress intensity range at instability prior to failure is approximately $\Delta K\sim30$ MPa \sqrt{m} .
+To predict the lifetime of a Nitinol medical device, it is generally necessary to obtain an empirical fit to such fatigue-crack growth data.
+The simplest approach is to use a Paris power-law-like formulation, that is, da/dN= $C\Delta K^m$, where da/dN is the crack growth rate per cycle, C is a constant, ΔK is the applied stress-intensity range, and m is the Paris exponent.
+This equation is then integrated and solved in terms of N, the number of cycles until failure, by substituting initial and final crack lengths.
+For Nitinol, a threshold ΔK{TH} of 2 MPa \sqrt{m} is seen, with a Paris exponent in the midgrowth regime of m~3; the stress intensity range at